-Alan joined the staff team at Sanctuary in 2003 to begin working closely with Greg Paul, our founder and then-Executive Director, in providing administrative oversight to the organization as it continued to grow.
+Alan joined the staff team at Sanctuary in 2003 to begin working closely with Greg Paul in providing administrative oversight to the organization as it continued to grow.
 In the Spring of 2013, Greg and Alan, with the Board’s approval, agreed that it was time for Alan to step into the Executive Director role.

 Simon has been a regular member of our community as well for the last couple of years and, especially through his attendance at our drop-ins, has already built many friendships within our community.
 Previously, Simon had been working as the Director of the Inclusion Program at Ontario Pioneer Camps – we are grateful to OPC for graciously blessing Simon as he left them to join our team.

 Greg was born in Montreal, grew up as a missionary kid in South-East Asia, has spent time teaching ESL in both Azerbaijan and South Korea, worked at Yonge Street Mission’s Evergreen Centre for Street Youth, did his undergrad studies at the University of Toronto (BA Honours in Political Science and History).

 Steve came on staff in August 2006 as a program facilitator at Sanctuary West, the employment training arm of Sanctuary Ministries.
 He oversees the administrative duties and noon meal preparation there as well as being a chaplain and leader in the woodworking and mechanical areas of the shop.

 I started working at Sanctuary in the fall of 2011, after having a been a part of the Sanctuary/Redeemer community since 2006.
 At the time, I was just beginning my undergrad studies at U of T in Music and Sociology.